sap-tutorials/Tutorials/tutorials/cp-hana-neo-saml-migration/cp-hana-neo-saml-migration.md

  - You have installed an **SAP HANA XS system in the SAP Cloud Platform, Neo environment** that you'd like to convert to an **SAP HANA MDC system**.
 For more information, see [SAP Note 2960608](https://launchpad.support.sap.com/#/notes/2960608).
  - You have configured a trust relationship between your identity provider and your SAP HANA XS system using SAML on the file system.
  - You have access to your identity provider and the required roles to configure SAML trust relationships.
  - You have installed openSSL or another certification tool.

 ## Details
 ### You will learn
-  - How to register the service provider and the identity provider certificates in the SAP HANA in-memory store.
+  - How to register the service provider and the identity provider certificates in the SAP HANA in-memory store
-  - How to reconfigure the trust relationship between your identity provider and your SAP HANA database system.
+  - How to reconfigure the trust relationship between your identity provider and your SAP HANA database system

-### About This Tutorial

-> This tutorial assumes that you want to convert your SAP HANA XS system to an MDC system and therefore, want to reconfigure your SAML setup to prepare for the conversion.
+> This tutorial assumes that you want to convert your SAP HANA XS system to an MDC system and, therefore, want to reconfigure your SAML setup to prepare for the conversion.
 For more information, see [SAP Note 2960608](https://launchpad.support.sap.com/#/notes/2960608).

-It also assumes that you have already configured a trust relationship between your SAP HANA database system and your identity provider.
+>It also assumes that you have already configured a trust relationship between your SAP HANA database system and your identity provider.
 If you do not use SAML-based authentication, you can ignore this tutorial.

 When you configured the SAML trust relationship, the setup consisted of the following steps: